Sh-bharat/Efficient_Motion_Detection_Using_Gaussian-Filtered_Background_Subtraction/README.md

 ## Overview

-The system captures video frames from a webcam, applies Gaussian blur to reduce noise, computes differences between frames, and uses thresholding to detect and display motion areas in real-time.
+The system captures video frames from a webcam or vedio source , applies Gaussian blur to reduce noise, computes differences between frames, and uses thresholding to detect and display motion areas in real-time.

 ## Features